A 15-Year-Old Convinced Verizon He Was the Head of the CIA - Slashdot

 So many mistakes, on so many levels...
 (Score:3)

+The Verizon and other employees and their supervisors who create their service policies don't face charges, so no, nothing will probably happen for a long time.
+Only when people start dying, something will happen eventually when the body count is high enough for the pattern to be noticed.

 secret infomation on non-secure devices?
-(Score:2)
+(Score:3)

 Is this implying that the CIA director keeps secret information on things like ipads and non-secure cloud storage????